codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 title: "Manage personal user settings"
 description: "Manage your personal settings"
 group: administration
+sub_group: user-self-management
 toc: true
 ---

-As a Codefresh user, you can manage several settings in your personal account.
+As a Codefresh user, you can manage several settings in your personal account, including:

-Email notifications for builds and build usage
+* Email notifications for builds and build usage
-Access for Codefresh support to your account
+* Grant account access to Codefresh support
-Access to private Git repositories
+* Grant access to private Git repositories
-Create and manage API keys
+* Create and manage API keys

-> To manage Git personal access tokens for GitOps, see???
+> To manage Git personal access tokens for GitOps, see [Managing PATs]({{site.baseurl}}/docs/administration/user-self-management/manage-pats).

 ## Access user settings
 * In the Codefresh UI, on the toolbar, click the **Settings** icon and then select **User Settings** (https://g.codefresh.io/user/settings){:target="\_blank"}.

-## Email notifications for CI builds
+## Email notifications for pipeline builds

 Configure the email notifications you want to receive for builds based on the build status: only successful, only failed, or for both successful and failed builds.

-> By default, email notifications are disabled for _all users_, for both successful and failed builds.
+> By default, email notifications for builds are disabled for _all users_.

 * In **Notifications**, define the email address and select the notifications:
   * Email address for the notifications.
-By default, it's the same address you used to [sign-up]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/).
+By default, it's the same address you used to [sign up]({{site.baseurl}}/docs/administration/account-user-management/create-a-codefresh-account/).
-  * Select to receive emails for successful builds
-  * Select to receive emails for failed builds
+* Select the build statuses for which to receive notifications.